 What are oesophageal varices?

-Oesophageal varices are similar to varicose veins, but they appear inside the oesophagus, which is the tube that passes from the mouth into the stomach.
-They can also occasionally appear in the stomach.
+Oesophageal varices are similar to varicose veins, but they appear inside the oesophagus.
+The oesophagus is the tube that passes from the mouth into the stomach.
+Oesophageal varices can also occasionally appear in the stomach.

 These varices have thin walls and often rupture, causing bleeding.
 Lifting heavy objects, straining, sneezing, coughing and vomiting can all cause the varices to tear, as well as poorly chewed food and irritation from stomach acid.